sybrew/the-seo-framework/readme.txt

 		* The SEO Bar is now capable of articulating post type names, instead of only term names.
 		* In the robots settings meta box, we've added a descriptive warning for the sitewide `nofollow` and `noarchive` settings.
 		* In the homepage settings meta box, and on the in-post metabox for the homepage, we've added a descriptive warning for the `nofollow` and `noarchive` settings.
-		* The primary term selector tooltip now states the human readible and translatable name, instead of the static code name.
+		* The primary term selector tooltip now states the human readible and translatable (archive type) name, instead of the static code name.
 		* WC Shop and Blog Pages now have "rel=prev/next" canonical URLs added when link relationship tags are enabled for archives.
 		* WC Shop and Blog Pages now listen to the global pagination robots' "noindex" settings.
 		* Long URLs are now truncated in the sitemap stylesheet.
 This does not affect the sitemap itself, nor how search engines see the URLs.